ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.
+> Every man takes the limits of his own field of vision for the limits of the world.
 >
-> -  William Penn
+> - Arthur Schopenhauer
 <!-- END_JOKE_SECTION -->